 Many active adult communities across the country offer condominium homes under 1,500 square feet.
 Also, these condos usually have the added benefit of being in a secure building with included maintenance, so residents don’t have to worry about the property when they’re at their second home.

-One of the reasons why states like Florida and Texas are great for snowbirds is because they're tax-friendly.
+States like Florida and Texas are popular among snowbirds because of their warm weather and tax-friendly status.
 Florida and Texas both have no income tax and no tax on retirement income.
 Other tax-friendly states for retirees include Alaska, Tennessee, Delaware, Alabama, and New Hampshire.

 However, new residents should be familiar with the tax laws for each state.
-In Florida, for example, homeowners who are not residents pay higher property taxes than residents.
+In Florida, for example, homeowners who aren't residents pay higher property taxes than residents.

 For some adults over 55, retirement is in sight but not available yet.
 With the rise of telecommuting and working from home, some active adults can find an opportunity to work a few months of the year away from the office.
-Starting snowbirding before retirement can allow active adults to get used to the idea while still earning income.
+Trying out the snowbird lifestyle before retirement can allow active adults to get used to the idea while still earning income.